🎄Are You Merry and Bright: part three

 “Mr. Chilton.”
 Mabel’s aunt edged the door back, and the crowd of them edged back with her.
 “I’m Ernestine.
 Do you like Throckmorton?”

 “Oh, my manners!”
-Ernestine took this gamely, giving only a glance to the writhing cloth.
+Ernestine took this gamely, giving the merest glance to the writhing cloth.
 “I meant to say, is it Mr. Chilton you’d rather…or…you have a nickname?”

 “Call me Mort.”
 His pince-nez had located Maxwell.
 His tone was dry.
 Maxwell coughed.